Herman Munster

 Herman Munster is a fictional character in the CBS sitcom The Munsters, originally played by Fred Gwynne.
-The patriarch of the Munster household, Herman is one of Frankenstein’s monsters, created in a lab in Germany in the nineteenth century.
+The patriarch of the Munster household, Herman is one of the Frankenstein monsters created in a lab in Germany in the nineteenth century.

 Origins

 In the context of the series, Herman was created in 1815 at the University of Heidelberg by Dr. Victor Frankenstein.
-Work on him was finally completed around 1850 (neither Lily nor Grandpa is quite sure when) along with his twin brother Charlie.
+He has a twin brother, Charlie.
 Leaving (Germany) for Great Britain at a young age, Herman was adopted by the Munsters of Munster Hall, a noble family living in the fictitious Shroudshire, England.

 At some point Herman moved to Transylvania (a region in Romania), where he met Lily Dracula.
 In 1865 (technically at the age of 15, but physically older) Herman married Lily, and eventually the couple and Grandpa (Lily's father) moved to America, where Herman joined the U.S. Army, fighting in World War II.
 In episode 34, Grandpa says that it was thanks to Herman that he was able to leave Transylvania and have a better life in America.